 You can use Google’s free campaign URL builder here to help.
 Below is an example of how you can use this.

-Way too often we see that the tracking gets broken if the code was accidentally removed or the code wasn’t added to a new version of the website.
-You can set up an alert to be notified if this happens so that you can find out pretty quick if there’s a tracking issue.
+Way too often we see that the tracking gets broken.
+For example, if the code was accidentally removed or the code wasn’t added to a new version of the website.
+You can set up an alert to be notified if this happens so that you can find out pretty quickly if there’s a tracking issue.

 Make Google Analytics work for you

-At the end of the day, Google Analytics is a powerful tool that can really help you understand your audience and improve your website performance.
-However, if you don’t employ best practices, you may be missing out on important data that can realise your website’s full potential.
+At the end of the day, Google Analytics is a powerful tool that can really help you understand your audience.
+Moreover, it helps to improve your website performance too.
+You must employ best practices, so you won’t miss out on important data.
+As a result, this helps you realise your website’s full potential.

 These tips can give you a real head start in making Google Analytics work for you, but if you need more help in understanding it all, please contact us anytime with your questions.
 We’re happy to help!